greenLogic/frankmelendez/content/docs/partials/index.md

 ## Comments

-To add comments to your articles, Congo includes support for a comments partial that is included at the base of each article page.
+To add comments to your articles, Blowfish includes support for a comments partial that is included at the base of each article page.
 Simply provide a `layouts/partials/comments.html` which contains the code required to display your chosen comments.

 You can use either the built-in Hugo Disqus template, or provide your own custom code.
 Refer to the [Hugo docs](https://gohugo.io/content-management/comments/) for further information.